carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 All that we've done so far is transforming the taxonomic lineage table and the OTU abundance table into a format that can be read by phyloseq.
-Now we will make the phyloseq data types out of our tables.
+Now we will make the phyloseq data types out of our matrices.

 ~~~
 OTU = otu_table(abundances, taxa_are_rows = TRUE)